 Any remaining bias suggests more (not less) over-crediting

 After showing that our estimates are accurate and developing a method to avoid bias, we analyzed our data to check for remaining bias that could prejudice our results.
-We wrote:
+We wrote (in extended methods, page 14):

 In other words, our reproduction of CARB’s common practice (CP0) is a little too high on average; and because the formula for our alternative estimate of common practice (CPNEW) divides by our re-estimate of CARB’s common practice (CP0), our alternative common practice variable is too low; and because increases in our alternative common practice result in more over-crediting, our estimate of over-crediting is conservative.